BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 Mom threw things at my father and ranted about his inabilities.
 She cried while she cooked meals, afraid they wouldn’t work out.
 She cooked bacon with fingers in her ears, afraid the grease would pop, and the noise would terrify her.
 But she loved nature, especially the beach in Norwalk, Connecticut, the city where she’d been born, where we lived.
 She loved to turn horseshoe crabs upside-down and marvel at their prehistoric legs amid the “rotten-egg smell” of low tide.
 She loved the way gulls screamed when she tossed pieces of bread to them, and loved to bait her own hook and catch blowfish on Long Island Sound.

 She visited the boathouse in April and lit up when two sandhill cranes bugled, flying above the river.
 “Listen to that!
 Just listen!
 Listen to it!”
 We sought out the sound.
-We camped an hour away in a state forest, and Mom, Barbi, Jonah, Matt and I climbed a viewing tower in pre-dawn darkness, and the calls of cranes exploded in a meadow below us.
+We camped an hour away in a state forest, and Mom, Barbi, Jonah, Matt and I climbed a viewing tower in pre-dawn darkness, and the calls of cranes exploded in a wet meadow below us.
 Cranes danced without inhibition.
 They arched red-caps backward, pointed bills skyward.
 Tossed weed-stems and other debris from their bills into the air.
 Opened wings, leapt, bowed to one another.
 Twirled, circled.
 Hopped daintily up and down, flapping enormous wings.

 Mom bonded naturally with Jonah and Matt, since each boy suffered a parent who had vanished from their lives.
 Mom grew up in Connecticut a couple blocks from a village green and a colonial-style church, shaped by a Puritan heritage that would judge Jonah and Matt as “illegitimate,” born out of sin.
 She told me old high-school acquaintances still looked at her as if she were a “bastard,” yet now she camped in the free air where neither Barbi nor I regarded the boys with any such vicious judgement.
 She cheered the way Jonah threw a tennis ball against a park shelter.
 “With a vengeance!
 An absolute vengeance!”
-She clapped when Matt and Jonah showed up with an uncanny amount of firewood: they had “beat the system,” crawling through a gap at the bottom of a fence of a bin of for-sale wood that was still closed for the season.
+She clapped when Matt and Jonah showed up with an uncanny amount of firewood: they had “beat the system,” crawling through a gap at the bottom of a fence of a bin of wood for sale that was still closed for the season.

 We returned to the boathouse, she continued to play hooky from her past, just fished with the boys on the back dock, just watched the spring flood rise, the river grow brighter as the sun climbed higher in the sky every day.
 She passed in 1996, but cranes still bugle from the sky every spring, and I still hear her cheer, and thanks to an Ojibwe story, I also hear the “pretty voice” of a loon inside her heart.